Good news is easy to share.

 It’s natural to think that telling donors about a delay, unfortunate event, or mistake may destroy the trust you’ve built with them.

 It’s scary because donors might reduce or stop giving because of how they now see your organization.

-During these times, it’s easy to just not communicate at all.
+During these times, it might feel easy just not to communicate at all.

 Ignore the problem and hope it goes away.

 This is especially true when we talk about stewarding restricted gifts.